Leonardo Lopes: Hull City

 On 8 August 2019, Lopes joined fellow Championship club Hull City for an undisclosed fee on a three-year deal.
 Lopes made his first appearance for Hull City in the First round of the EFL Cup in the 0–3 away win against Tranmere Rovers.

 He scored his first goal for the club on 14 February 2020 when he opened the scoring in a 4–4 draw against Swansea City.

 Cercle Brugge

 On 10 September 2020, Lopes joined Belgian club Cercle Brugge for an undisclosed fee.

+Gent

+On 13 December 2024, Lopes signed a three and a half-year contract with Gent.

 International career

 Lopes has represented Portugal at under-20 level, making his debut in March 2018, in a 1–0 loss to Germany U20 in a Under 20 Elite League match.